m1chael-lu/advanced-budget/README.md

 5. Run `cmake ..` in the `/build` directory
 6. Run `cmake --build .` in the `/build` directory
 7. Navigate to `src/database/` and run `./setup`
+8. Navigate to `client/application` and run `npm install --force`
-8. In `/build`, run `./MyServer` to start the server
+9. In `/build`, run `./MyServer` to start the server

-## Current Feature Plans: ##
-- Routing Several API's:
-    - Add User
-    - Authenticate User
-    - Add Expense
-    - Modify Expense
-    - Delete Expense
-    - Aggregate Report
-- React-based Frontend:
-    - Allowing user login/registration
-    - UI-based expense creationg
+10. Use `mysql.server start` to start the local mysql server
+11. Navigate to `client/application` and run `npm start` to start the React client

 ## Contributors: ##
 - Michael Lu